 - 1. Minor edits proposed in 2019 but not formally adopted. - 2.
 Updated language for noticing special meetings and public hearings. - 3.
-Added language to the bylaws giving the executive office the permission to sign on behalf of LAFCO. - 4.
-Added language from the Cortese-Knox-Hertzberg (CKH) Act to cover appointing an alternate executive officer in the event the executive office has a conflict of interest on a matter before the commission. - 5.
-Added new mandatory timeframes for reviewing/adopting a preliminary and final annual budget - Updated the regular meeting months/days for preliminary/final annual budget adoption.
-The commission will need to determine the new regular meeting day/time as the current regular meeting day conflicts with Town Council meetings.

-- 7. Updated language in applications/processing section to clarify the need for applicants to provide initial deposits plus time and materials. - 8.
+Added language to the bylaws giving the executive office the permission to sign comment letters and other non-controversial items on behalf of LAFCO. - 4.
+Added language from the Cortese-Knox-Hertzberg (CKH) Act to cover appointing an alternate executive officer in the event the executive officer has a conflict of interest. - 5.
+Added new mandatory timeframes for reviewing/adopting a preliminary and final annual budget. - Updated the regular meeting months/days for preliminary/final annual budget adoption.
+The Commission will need to determine the new regular meeting day/time as the current regular meeting day conflicts with Town Council meetings. - 7.
+Updated language in applications/processing section to clarify the need for applicants to provide initial deposits plus time and materials. - 8.
 Updated text on fees to defer to the adopted fees attached to the Handbook. - 9.
-Clarified that fees, when adopted separately by public hearing, are incorporated upon that adoption without further formal amendment to the Handbook.
+Clarified that fees, when adopted separately by public hearing, are incorporated upon that adoption without further formal amendment to the Handbook. - 10.
+Updated Article V Commission Composition, item "7.
+Compensation" added clarifying language that the Commission can authorize per diem payments and updated language that allows the member to choose to receive per diem.